bradyott/BradyBSEPortfolio/index.md

 # First Milestone

-My first milestone was assembling the frame of the robot by screwing in the DC motors and attaching the wheels.
-I then wired the motors and battery pack to the Arduino Uno using the H-Bridge.
-When that was all wired, I assigned the outputs for all of the pins that my motors were using in Arduino code.
-I wrote a simple motor testing code by assigning all of the pins to a HIGH output to see if the motors would run.
-Once I was confident that everything was wired properly, I created different functions to go forward, backward, right, and left.
-I controlled these functions by typing WASD onto my keyboard into the Arduino Serial Monitor.
+My first milestone was the completion of my robot's driving mechanism.
+I assembled the frame of the robot with its DC motors, battery pack, and wheels, and then I went on to wire the motors through the H-Bridge to the Arduino Uno.
+When all of the assembly was done, I plugged my Arduino Uno into my computer and started coding.
+I only had coding experience in C Sharp prior to this, but Arduino wasn't much different and I quickly learned how the outputs, inputs, serial moniter, and pin system worked.
+Finally, I created functions to move the motors either forward, backward, left, or right and I controlled these functions by typing WASD onto my keyboard via the Arduino Serial Monitor.
+This part of the project reaffirmed my love for coding and reminded me of how satisfying it can be to get code running properly.

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/plT0T65Whm8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>